Ph.D. in Metropolitan Planning, Policy, and Design

 The doctoral degree in Metropolitan Planning, Policy and Design helps meet society’s need for researchers, scholars, teachers, and leaders to make our metropolitan areas sustainable and resilient.
 The planning challenge is to anticipate change and learn how best to manage it; the policy challenge is how to craft and implement policies needed to facilitate desired change; and the design challenge is how to shape the built environment to achieve desired outcomes.
 The degree program is managed by the Department of City & Metropolitan Planning and is designed to facilitate the interdisciplinary culture of the University of Utah.

-The doctoral degree includes core, electives, qualifying examination, proposal and dissertation benchmarks.
-The following outlines the degree requirements for students entering the program fall semester 2019 or later.
-The total number of credits needed to graduate is 55 with a master’s degree in planning, 58 with a master’s degree in another field and 76 without a master’s degree.
+The doctoral degree includes core, electives, qualifying examination, proposal, and dissertation benchmarks.
+The following outlines the degree requirements for students entering the program in fall semester 2019 or later.
+The total number of credits needed to graduate is 55 with a master’s degree in planning, 58 with a master’s degree in another field, and 76 without a master’s degree.
 The entire program takes between 5 to 7 years, depending on prior graduate work.
 The following outlines the degree requirements for students entering the program fall semester of 2019 or later.
+We recommend you meet with your advisor every semester to plan out coursework.

 |Required Courses||Master’s Degree in Planning||Master’s Degree in another field||No Master’s Degree|